crowdfunding campaign for my comic Leaves.

 1. IndieGoGo is really for film, Kickstarter is for comics.
 So...whoops.

 2. You get one chance at a first impression, make it a good one.
 My campaign was not ready when it launched.
-Enlist proofreaders before you launch.
-This will allow you time to process feedback and make edits.
+Enlist proofreaders.
+This allows you time to process feedback and make edits.

 4. You may feel paranoid.
 Ignore it.
 I was constantly plagued with anxiety that I would make a faux pas that might cost me my non-existent reputation on the Orlando comic scene.
 It was exhausting.
 It took mental and physical energy away that I could've spent on my campaign.
 You can't know what you don't know until: